mrAldirs/pemesanan-tiket-kotlin/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to your branch (`git push origin your-feature`)
 5. Create a pull request

+## Getting help

+If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

+- [Kotlin docs][docs]
+- [Kotlin Slack][slack]

 # License
 Kotlin is distributed under the terms of the Apache License (Version 2.0).
 See [license folder](license/README.md) for details.